 - Serve with Mai Fun noodles and finely shredded carrots, radishes, cucumbers, romaine lettuce, cilantro, and chopped peanuts

 - After marinating toss with cornstarch to make the best crispy tofu

 - Sprinkle with toasted sesame seeds before serving

-Now that you have the best tofu recipe be sure to tag #theliveinkitchen on Instagram or Facebook if you make it so I can give you a virtual pat on the back!
+Now that you have the best tofu recipe be sure to tag #theliveinkitchen on Instagram if you make it so I can give you a virtual pat on the back!

-In a medium bowl, combine tofu, tamari, lemon juice, maple syrup, sriracha, and garlic powder, stirring gently to coat.
+- In a medium bowl, combine tofu, tamari, lemon juice, maple syrup, sriracha, and garlic powder, stirring gently to coat.
 Let marinate 15-20 minutes, stirring gently once or twice.

-Heat coconut oil in a large cast iron skillet over medium heat.
+- Heat coconut oil in a large cast iron skillet over medium heat.
 Once hot, add tofu and fry 2-3 minutes per side until crisp and golden.
 Add any leftover marinade to the pan and cook, stirring, one minute more.

-Remove tofu from the pan and serve as desired.
+- Remove tofu from the pan and serve as desired.